Docs

 Since the About page is now protected, it’s a perfect place to show some information about the current user:

-// Fetch the authenticated user from the server.
+// Gather the user from the SSO context.

 <p>Username: {user?.preferredUsername}</p>